 “description.”
-Screen readers should be able to read this file to provide description to users.
-However, this functionality has very limited support across video players and is an imperfect method.
+Screen readers should be able to read this file to provide descriptions to users.
+However, this functionality has minimal support across video players and is an imperfect method.
 Therefore, WebVTT description tracks may not be the best primary method for publishing audio descriptions.

 Audio Description Output Formats

 Using the 3Play Media account system, you can instantly download your audio description files once they have been processed.
-Although audio description is required under accessibility laws, many video players and online video platforms do not support description.
-To alleviate any technical difficulties associated with audio description, our service will provide multiple different output formats.
+Although accessibility laws may require audio description, many video players and online video platforms do not support description.
+Our service will provide multiple different output formats to alleviate any technical difficulties associated with audio description.

 Your description files will stay in your account, allowing you to access any formats anytime.